The six warmest holiday destinations in Spain for winter sun in 2025

 Even on the eastern coasts, destinations including Valencia offer opportunities for walks on the beach from Christmas Eve until spring.

-The Canary Islands, famed for winter temperatures in the mid-20s, may be Spain’s most revered winter sun destination, but read on below for a selection of the others.
+The Canary Islands, famed for balmy winter temperatures, may be Spain’s most revered winter sun destination, but read on below for the full selection.

 Read more: Five of Spain’s most walkable cities (including one that’s car-free)

-Note: This piece was first published in November 2024 and has been revised and updated